 Our primary concern is that a Reflex truck bedliner looks close to the original condition in its second year after application.
-We know from years of trials that when we get that much longevity, the following years will also be satisfactory to the customer and repeat sales will follow.
+We know from years of trials that when we get that much longevity, the following years will also be satisfactory to the customer, and repeat sales will follow.
 We also use the best colorants, including automotive color toners that have a proven UV performance history.

-Our Polyurea Hybrid Chemistry is formulated to have the properties of a rubbery inline skate wheel instead of hard plastic.
-Reflex’s flexibility results in fantastic grip and its surface will protect the cargo from sliding, scratching or marking.
+Our Polyurea Hybrid Chemistry is formulated to have a rubbery inline skate wheel instead of hard plastic.
+Reflex’s flexibility results in a fantastic grip, and its surface will protect the cargo from sliding, scratching, or marking.

 Another example of flexible material strength is the liner inside of concrete pumping hoses that utilize a very flexible rubber for the best possible resistance to severe abrasion.
 Reflex will outperform any other truck liner product in a sandblast chamber because it does not chip away from the jagged profile of the blasting sand.

 A: Reflex has a Shore A hardness of 85, Tensile strength of 2,000 psi, and elongation of 600%.
 However, it is difficult to use these numbers to make an accurate comparison between products because all three numbers need to be considered together.
-Paper, for example, at the same thickness as a rubber band is a harder material and will have a higher tensile strength, yet it will cut easily compared to the rubber and tear rather than stretch.
+Paper, for example, at the same thickness as a rubber band, is a harder material and will have a higher tensile strength, yet it will cut easily compared to the rubber and tear rather than stretch.
 Similarly, concrete has high tensile strength but doesn’t make for a good truck liner.
 The materials should be tested for suitability of purpose, apart from focusing on one particular specification.
-We could be misled by focusing on elongation alone, but the real test of a material is in an extended field test where all elements come into play.
+We will mislead it if we focus just on elongation, but the real test of material is in an extended field test where all elements come into play.

 Hope this provides some valuable information, and if there are any other questions that you would like answered, please contact us.

 If you liked this post on spray-on bedliner cost comparison, share it with your friends on Twitter, Facebook, etc!